aws-samples/clickstream-sdk-samples/README.md

 ## Swift SDK Example
 iOS example app **Shopping** App is forked from https://github.com/Djallil14/SwiftUI-FakeShopping-App.
 To get started with the iOS example, refer to the [iOS Example README](ios/README.md).

+You can refer this [PR](https://github.com/aws-samples/clickstream-sdk-samples/pull/7/files) to learn how to integrate Clickstream Swift SDK.

 More references:

 [Clickstream Swift SDK Repositry](https://github.com/awslabs/clickstream-swift)